godaddy/asherah/docs/ROADMAP.md

 ## Features

-Our 1.0.0 release corresponds to a feature set involving the core SDK with a first version of our memory protections library, AES256-GCM encryption/decryption, AWS KMS key management store, RDS and DynamoDB Metastore and in-memory metastore for testing.
+Our 1.0.0 release comprises a feature set including a first version of our memory protections library, AES256-GCM encryption/decryption, AWS KMS key management store, and two backing storage engines for Metastore persistence: RDS and DynamoDB.
 Each implementation of the SDK at this version includes a reference app, some kind of testing app or integration test suite and unit tests.

 1.1.0 is currently tentatively targeted for Q3/Q4 2019 and our plans are to enhance our memory protections and give guidance on how ptrace_scope should be managed on machines running Asherah.
 In addition,